Effects of Cohabitation, Retirement & Income Changes on Alimony

 How Income Changes Can Affect Alimony

-Generally in Massachusetts, alimony orders should not exceed 30 to 35% of the difference between each spouse’s gross incomes.
+Generally, in Massachusetts, alimony orders should not exceed 30 to 35% of the difference between each spouse’s gross incomes.
 Consequently, if one of the spouse’s income changes, he or she can petition for a modification of alimony.
-When circumstances such as a change in income occurs, you have a right to go back to court to seek to modify your agreement.
+When circumstances such as a change in income occur, you have a right to go back to court to seek to modify your agreement.

 Contact Miller Law Group, P.C., for a Free Consultation

 At Miller Law Group, P.C., our goal is to fight for fair alimony awards for all clients.
-You may be seeking alimony or you may have been asked to pay alimony.
-In either circumstance, protect yourself by contacting our law firm today for a free consultation to discuss your legal rights and options.
+You may be seeking alimony, or you may have been asked to pay alimony.
+In either circumstance, protect yourself by contacting our law firm today at (508) 502-7002 for a free consultation to discuss your legal rights and options.